 Chaparral Mobile Village and Gilliland Junior High School, Tempe, AZ.

 In 1974 we moved from a trailer park in NY to another one in AZ: Chaparral Mobile Village.
 My first friend there was a rather bookwormish-looking boy named Ben Dempsey whose family came from Grand Junction, CO.
-(Duke McDonald was another early friend that I have lost touch with.)
+(Duke McDonald was another early friend that I was happy to see at our THS 30 year reunion)

 These years were the most disoriented of my life.
 It was at this time that I began to use drugs and get into trouble (fortunately, nothing too serious).
 Some of my partners in crime were: